Survival First Aid Kit List | 28 Essentials

-First Aid Kits are a cornerstone of preparedness.
+First aid kits are a cornerstone of preparedness.
 Keeping you and yours healthy and intact is a great start to responding to any situation when SHTF.
 First aid kits can be the basic store-bought variety or a comprehensive kit that you are fully trained on how to use.
+They keep you patched up and healthy through any sort of injury or sickness.
+Survival first aid kits do this with even fewer external resources.

 While training and practice are key to all kits, it is especially important with this kit because some of the more involved tools can be dangerous when used improperly.
 An untrained prepper with an involved first aid kit is just an illusion of safety and security.